 Smith’s Natural Arkansas Stone

 As an Arkansas native myself, I might be a little bit biased, but it’s hard to beat natural novaculite stones straight from the Ouachita Mountains.
-There’s a reason they’ve been the traditional go-to for blade sharpening.
+There’s a reason they’ve been the traditional go-to for blade and broadhead sharpening.